Consent to LinkedIn account connections for an Azure Active Directory organization

 - Sign in to the Azure AD admin center with an account that's a global admin for the Azure AD organization.

 - Select Users.

 - On the Users blade, select User settings.

-- Select Yes to enable LinkedIn integration for all users in your tenant
+Select Yes to consent to the service for all users in the organization

-- Select Selected to enable LinkedIn integration for only selected tenant users
+Select Selected to consent for only selected users in the organization

-- Select No to disable LinkedIn integration for all users
+Select No to withdraw consent for users in your organization

 Extract the ADMX files and copy them to your central store.